justinmc/flutter-go/README.md

-# go
+# Go

-An example of using [InteractiveViewer](https://master-api.flutter.dev/flutter/widgets/InteractiveViewer-class.html) to build a go game board.
+An example of using [InteractiveViewer](https://master-api.flutter.dev/flutter/widgets/InteractiveViewer-class.html) to build a Go game board.

 ![Screenshot](images/screenshot.png)

-## usage
+## Usage
 Zoom using pinch on mobile or two-finger scroll on touchpad or scroll wheel on mouse.

 Pan using tap and drag or click and drag.